dotnet/csharplang/proposals/low-level-struct-improvements.md

 - `init` accessors:  The value limited to values that are known to refer to the heap as accessors can't have `ref` parameters
 - object initializers: The value can have any *ref-safe-to-escape* value as this will feed into the calculation of the *safe-to-escape* of the constructed object by existing rules.

-A `ref` field can only be `ref` assigned outside a constructor when the value is known to refer to the heap.
-That is allowed because it is both safe at the assignment location (meets the field assignment rules for ensuring the value being assigned has a lifetime at least as large as the receiver) as well as requires no updates to the existing method invocation rules.
+A `ref` field can only be `ref` assigned outside a constructor when the value is known to have a lifetime greater than the reciever.
+Specifically:
+- A value that is known to refer to the heap is always allowed
+- A value which is *safe-to-escape* to the *calling method* can be assigned to a `ref` field where the receiver is *safe-to-escape* within the *current method*
+- A value which is *safe-to-escape* to the *calling method* **cannot** be assigned to a `ref` field where the receiver is *safe-to-escape* to the *calling method*.
+In that situation it cannot be asserted that the field outlives the receiver.

 This design does not allow for general `ref` field `ref `assignment outside object construction due to existing limitations on lifetimes.
 Specifically it poses challenges for scenarios like the following: